aksommerville/too-heavy/README.md

 - - [ ] Tutorial 2: The Magic Is In You
 - - [ ] Tutorial 3: Admin
 - - [ ] Victory cutscene.
+- - [ ] Itch shows a thick gray margin at the bottom of the framebuffer, about 16 fb pixels.
 - By 7 January -- game jam submission
 - - [ ] Guess gamepad mapping for unknown devices.
 - - [ ] Persist gamepad and keyboard mapping.